MyPost/cassius/README.md

 ## Overview

 Cassius is a clojure wrapper around cassandra's thrift interface.
-It treats cassandra as a big nested store and provides the following abstractions:
+It treats cassandra as a big mutable nested hashmap and provides the following abstractions:

  - cassandra data and schema can be represented as values and clojure maps.
  - keyspaces, column families, rows and columns can be abstracted as nested map layers
  - supercolumns are just one extra level of nesting

-Cassius has been used for both mocking and for higher level abstractions on top of cassandra.
-An ORM has been built and used internally to deal with legacy data.
+The library has been used for both mocking and for higher level abstractions on top of cassandra.
+An ORM has been built and used internally at MyPost to deal with legacy cassandra data.

-## Inspiration
+## Motivation

 A lot of ideas of cassius were gleaned from reading source code, mostly from [casyn](https://github.com/mpenet/casyn) and [clj-hector](https://github.com/pingles/clj-hector).

+The library was motivated by an inability to reason about what changes the existing monolithic system was doing to the underlying database.
+In order to move away from the existing system into more agile architecture, the team had to be careful about reworking features without breaking functionality.
+The typical work of code migration would end up looking something like this:

+   1. Get the current state of the DB
+   2. Run some legacy code (java)
+   3. See what has changed in the DB
+   4. Rewrite that change in clojure

+`cassius` was designed as a tool for developers to reason about and test changes to cassandra.
+It also has the following features:

+ - Written in thrift in order to support supercolumns in the legacy system.
+ - Abstracts the database in such a way that tests are easy to write and easy to read.
+ - Uses of conditional restarts for more control of error states.
+ - Option to use the component/Lifecycle framework.
+Mock DB is included for testing purposes.
+ - Uses the Hashmap as a protocol, defined in `cassius.protocols/IMap`.
+    - Methods: `put-in`, `peek-in`, `keys-in`, `drop-in`, `set-in`, `select-in` and `mutate-in`

 ## Usage